Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Introduction

 In this paper, we present a more accurate and efficient method for calculating PF, dubbed reweight-annealing algorithm, within the framework of Monte Carlo (MC) simulation, either quantum or classical.
-It is inspired by thermal and quantum annealing algorithm in the quantum simulation area~\cite{Huse1986,Car2002,Lucas2014,kadowaki1998quantum,Car2002,Montanari2009,Heim2015,yan2023quantum,ding2023quantum} and recent developments in the entanglement calculations of QMC~\cite{PhysRevE.95.062132,d2020entanglement,zhao2022measuring,zhao2022scaling,pan2023stable,zhou2024incremental}.
-Our method not only has high accuracy for calculating PF, but is unbiased, easy to implement and naturally can be parallelized on computer.
+It is inspired by thermal and quantum annealing algorithm in the quantum simulation area~\cite{Huse1986,Car2002,Lucas2014,kadowaki1998quantum,Car2002,Montanari2009,Heim2015,yan2023emergent,yan2023quantum,ding2023quantum} and recent developments of the incremental trick in the entanglement calculations of QMC~\cite{PhysRevE.95.062132,d2020entanglement,zhao2022measuring,zhao2022scaling,pan2023stable,zhou2024incremental}, while the earliest idea can date back to the thermodynamic integration~\cite{Frenkel1986thmIntUsed,neal1993probabilistic,XLMeng1998normalizing}, and many of its variants found the applications in both condensed matter physics and high energy physics~\cite{Forcrand2001snakeAlgorithm,Forcrand2005thmInt,Forcrand2005thmIntHooftLoop,MCaselle2003thmIntExp,LPollet2008thmIntQMC,Hasenbusch2009thmIntCasimir,RMelko2010thmIntMutInfo}.
+The method not only has high accuracy for calculating PF, but is unbiased, easy to implement and naturally can be parallelized on computer.
+With the annealing scheme we introduce below, a polynomial complexity can be proved, enabling better control over the computational precision for large systems.

+This paper is arranged as follows.
+In Sec.~\ref{eq:method}, we elaborate the algorithmic and technical details of our method, including the annealing scheme, then to demonstrate the efficacy of the method, we provide three examples in Sec.~\ref{sec:examples}.
+In the end, a summary and discussions are put in Sec.~\ref{eq:summary}.